pyedifice/pyedifice/docs/source/extra.rst

 Extra Elements
 ==============

-Edifice also provides a few extra Elements that provide useful but non-core features.
+Edifice provides a few extra Elements that provide useful but non-core features.

-These Elements are *not* imported into the :code:`edifice` namespace.
+These Elements have additional dependencies, so they are not included in the :code:`edifice` module.
 To use them, you have to import from the module :code:`edifice.extra`::

     from edifice.extra import MatplotlibFigure